 There was a clearly defined management structure in place that identified lines of accountability and responsibility.
 This meant that all staff were aware of their responsibilities and who they were accountable to.
-The person in charge was supported by two location managers in this centre and one further location manager in the other centre for which she held responsibility.
+The person in charge was supported by two location managers.
 The person in charge reported to the operational manager who in turn reported to the chief executive officer.
 The person in charge and operational manager held formal meetings on a regular basis.